thanyalukj/thanyalukj.github.io/index.md

 ![Game Screen #2](galaxyShooter/game-screen-02.png "Game Screen #2")

 ## Galaxy Shooter Support
 You have 3 lives to shoot the enemies.
-Each enemy gives you 10 points.
-You can enhance the laser by collecting the triple shot item. the triple shot laser last 5 seconds.
-A game also shows best score.
+There are multiple spaceships to choose and also many power up items to collect!
+Have fun!

 ## Galaxy Shooter Privacy Policy
 Galaxy Shooter is built Using Unity.
 Please see [Unity's Privacy Policy](https://unity3d.com/legal/privacy-policy) for information about what data is being collected.